slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
 Listen actively and maintain rapport.
 Know your audience.
 First they have to [trust](#on-trust) you.
 Keep your word and prove your worth, the new guy as always to prove himself.'*

-> *'Use selective honesty and generosity to disarm your victim.'<br>
+> *'Use selective honesty and generosity to disarm your victim.'
-'Pose as a friend, work as a spy.'<br>
+'Pose as a friend, work as a spy.'
-'Discover each man’s thumbscrew.'<br>
+'Discover each man’s thumbscrew.'
 'Work on the hearts and minds of others.' -- Robert Greene (12th, 14th, 33rd and 43rd law of power)*

 > *'People's need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.'*

 > *'If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart.' -- Nelson Mandela*

-> *'When you go up in an hierarchy, the need of persuasion is higher.<br>
+> *'When you go up in an hierarchy, the need of persuasion is higher.
 To persuade up, focus in interests; to persuade down focus in emotions.'*

 Use absence and bait to attract people.

 > *'In the long run, the ability to make others come to you is a weapon far more powerful than any tool of aggression.'*

-> *'Make other people come to you: use bait if necessary.'<br>
+> *'Make other people come to you: use bait if necessary.'
 'Learn to keep people dependent on you.' -- Robert Greene (8th and 11th law of power)*

 > *'Bait people into going out on a limb, exposing their weaknesses, then rake them with fire from the side.'*